Roam Responsibly: Wildfire Recovery & Prevention

 Roaming Responsibly in Grand County

-According to the U.S Department of Interior, a majority of all wildfires—as many as 90%— are human-caused, meaning that we have the ability to prevent these destructive events.
-To ensure the safety and long term enjoyment of both the Grand County community and surrounding areas, it’s essential for visitors and locals alike to prevent the start and spread of forest fires.
+According to the U.S Department of Interior, a majority of all wildfires—as many as 90%— are human-caused, meaning that we can prevent these destructive events.
+To ensure the safety and long term enjoyment of both the Grand County community and surrounding areas, visitors and locals alike need to prevent the start and spread of forest fires.
 See updates on fire restrictions and county alerts to prepare for your trip to Grand County.

 Tips for Preventing Wildfires